Earliest human evidence

 What started as small hunter gathers family groups formed tribes which – through combinations of self-interest and coercion – grew into the medieval kingdoms.
 While force was a key issue in this process, civilisation was an equally powerful attribute to the human success.

 For the information on the conscious mind below, I have used information from Piero Scaruffi’s book The Nature of Consciousness, he quotes several leading researchers and authors on this subject such as the American psychologist Julian Jayens and the British archaeologist Steven Mithen.

 Consciousness is more of a process than a physical attribute.
 Animals also have some level of consciousness but it applies only to the here and now.
 Consciousness in its full meaning indicates a true understanding of ‘self’ and the ability to place it outside reality, both in the past and the future.
 Also consciousness – as a neurology process – is capable of growth, as can be seen in the early years of babies and toddlers.

 Environmental changes would have resulted in the development of tribal ‘information systems’, rules and tribal law.
 Tribes were divided in clans and totems each with their own rituals, rules, privileges and responsibilities.
 Within such a complex society there was not a hard line between the mythical world and the outside/natural world.
 Furthermore, a person could belong to a number of mutual exclusive associations based on positions and functions e.g.: brothers, sisters, work, religion, leadership.
-Together the tribes had ‘all’ the knowledge, this was no longer in the hands of a single person.
+Together the tribes had ‘all’ the knowledge, this was not in the hands of a single person.
 Knowledge required education which was partly embedded in the clan and totem system, but this might also be one of the reasons behind rock art; the world’s first ‘knowledge based system’ and an ideal tool for education.
 Interestingly, unlike in other parts of the world, it seems that in Europe totem groups haven’t played a significant role in society.

 Marriage and kinship